 If there’s one thing we know to be true it’s that everyone knows how to party down in Memphis.
 From the bright lights to the music, food and culture, this city is one of the shining examples of why Tennessee is considered to be such a fascinating state.

+Around every corner, there’s a new surprise; behind each door, something to learn.
 Need help planning your trip to Bluff City?
 Look no further.
-Read on and discover 55 fun things to do in Memphis.
+Read on and discover fun things to do in Memphis.

 There are locations across the globe that give fans an immediate insight into the music landscape and everything that comes with it – but the Sun Studio really does take the biscuit.